jlmaynard/C_Sharp_dot_NET_StockAnalyzer/README.md

 Project utilizes .NET framework and custom C# code and XAML to implement a stock analyzer using Windows Presentation Foundation (WPF) forms and candle stick finance quant charts.

+Uses API to Yahoo Finance and builds appropriate string.

 IDE = VisualStudio